Developers' Perspectives on Software Licensing: Current Practices, Challenges, and Tools: Results

 We asked those participants who indicated that they used licensing tools about their experiences with such tools to better understand how they are used in practice.
 First, respondents were asked to identify the benefits these tools provided.
 Given the small size of this group, no clear trends emerged, although we can extract some notable reasons for using such tools.
 Participants expressed that tools were useful in identifying the set of licenses present within software and its dependencies, including \resp{4}, who noted that tools were useful for ``automat[ing] recursive gathering of licenses,'' and \resp{43}, who appreciated tools that could increase ``[v]isibility on transitive dependencies'' and ``point out troubling dependencies.'' \resp{1} went a step further, claiming that tools help them ``ensure licenses are always compatible on every release.''

-Respondents also indicated that tools could help them to choose licenses to assign to their software.
+Tools can also help respondents choose licenses to assign to their software.
 In their survey response, \iresp{7} indicated that they benefited from tools that could give ``an overview of all licensing options [and support] the selection of the right option.''
 They also noted a capability of ``[g]enerating terms that I can copy/paste,'' though it is not clear whether this referred to providing the text of existing licenses or creating new licenses.
-In interviews, \iresp{5} and \iresp{7} both referred to using choosealicense.com~\cite{choosealicense} to assist them when assigning licenses to software.
-Specifically, they appreciated its ability to ``answer your questions and then recommend the best license,'' as \iresp{7} put it.
+In interviews, \iresp{5} and \iresp{7} both referred to using choosealicense.com~\cite{choosealicense} to assist them when assigning licenses to software, praising its ability to ``answer your questions and then recommend the best license,'' as \iresp{7} put it.

-\finding{Developers highlighted the capability of tools to assist with identifying licenses in dependencies, highlight those which may cause licensing issues, and choose appropriate licenses for their software as being particularly beneficial.}

-We also asked respondents who had used licensing tools to describe any particular difficulties or shortcomings that they had encountered.
+We also asked the respondents to identify the difficulties or shortcomings that they had encountered with the tools.
 Two respondents indicated that they had encountered issues with licensing tools being cumbersome or difficult to use, with \resp{43} describing usability as ``poor.''
 Others noted that tools were not able to account for user feedback: in their survey response, \iresp{7} called current tooling ``[n]ot interactive enough,'' and noted that it could be improved with an ``[i]nteractive decision tree'' or a ``[r]eliable chat bot.''
 Other concerns included the clarity of tools' outputs, such as \resp{43}'s observation that the ``[a]ctual effect of a license is obscure[d] to developers,'' and \resp{37}'s opinion that tools ``[m]ay abstract away finer details.''

-\finding{In the views of respondents, licensing tools are hindered by low usability, low interactivity, and a lack of clarity and depth to analysis.}
+\finding{Developers appreciated tools' help in identifying licenses, highlighting dependencies which may cause licensing issues, and choosing appropriate licenses for their software.
+However, tools are hindered by low usability, low interactivity, and shallow, unclear analyses.}